binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Just make sure when you are testing your malware that you do it in a lab environment before the targets environment.

 ## 3. SSM Countermeasures

+### Ignorance

+The first step to overcoming the ignorance is to understand the reality.
+The Identify Risks sections throughout the book provide us with the reality.
+On top of that, drawing again from [The Arxan 5th Annual State of Application Security Report](https://www.arxan.com/resources/state-of-application-security/) _Perception vs. Reality_ "_126 of the most popular mobile health and finance apps from USA, UK, Germany and Japan were tested for security vulnerabilities_" 90% of them were vulnerable to at least 2 of the [OWASP Mobile top 10 Risks](https://www.owasp.org/index.php/Projects/OWASP_Mobile_Security_Project_-_Top_Ten_Mobile_Risks).

+Another interesting (but not surprising) observation is that "_50% of organisations allocate no budget for mobile app security_".
+Probably why almost half of the app consumers rightly believe their apps will be hacked within the next six months.
+Developers: You're probably reading this book because you understand the situation to a degree.
+It's our responsibility to reach out to our peers and execs and help them understand the situation.

+It was also noted in the Arxan report that 80% of consumers would change providers if they knew about the vulnerabilities and had a better option.
+90% of the app execs (the creators) also believed that consumers would switch if they knew and better offerings were available.
+Taking this information, we should be using good security as a marketing advantage.

 ### [Morale, Productivity and Engagement Killers](https://speakerdeck.com/binarymist/how-to-increase-software-developer-productivity) {#people-countermeasures-morale-productivity-and-engagement-killers}